UPPMAX/HPC-python/docs/index.rst

      - Content
      - Teacher(s)
    * - 9:00
-     - Syllabus and the clusters
-     -
-     -
-   * - 9:15
-     - Introduction to Python
+     - Introduction to the course and log in
-     -
-     -
-   * - 9:25
-     - Loading and running Python and using installed packages
-     -
+     - Getting started with practical things
-     -
+     - All
    * - 9:55
      - **Coffee**
      -
      -
    * - 10:10
-     - Installing packages and isolated environments
+     - Packages and isolated environments
-     -
+     - Install, create and handle
-     -
+     - Björn
    * - 11.00
      - **Short leg stretch**
      -
      -
    * - 11:10
-     - Reaching compute nodes with Batch or interactive work
+     - Reaching compute nodes with Slurm
-     -
+     - Batch jobs vs interactive work in IDEs
-     -
+     - Birgitte
    * - 11:50
      - Catch-up time and Q/A (no recording)
      -